maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 ##### `step_acme_cert_renewal_reload_services`
 - Reload or restart these systemd services after a cert renewal
 - Must be a list of systemd units
+- If `step_acme_cert_user` is not root, a sudoers entry will be added to permit the user to reload-restart these service units.
+  This sudoers policy is restricted to the single command needed to achieve this.
+Requires `sudo` to be installed
 - Example: `["nginx", "mysqld"]`
 - Default: `[]`